zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{J}(\bm{r}, t) = \rho(\bm{r}, t) \bm{v}(\bm{r}, t).
 $$

-Of course, individual particles may be located at different points, and have different electric charges and velocities - the density is just a convenient mathematical abstraction.
+Of course, individual particles may be located at different points, and have different charges and velocities - the density is just a convenient mathematical abstraction.

 While this kind of parametrization is simple and useful, due to the sheer number of charged particles in bulk matter, you can't see the forest for the trees.
-Therefore, applied physics often uses a different representation of matter, which we shall now discuss.
+Therefore, applied physics often uses a different representation of matter which we shall now discuss.

 First, we identify two types of charges - bound and free.
 As the name implies, *free* charges are able to effortlessly move around the material, the typical example being the conduction current in a copper wire.
 The *bound* [current](https://en.wikipedia.org/wiki/Current_density#Polarization_and_magnetization_currents) and [charge densities](https://en.wikipedia.org/wiki/Charge_density#Bound_charge), \\(\bm{J\_b}\\) and \\(\rho\_b\\), are more difficult to reason about.
 They can be characterized in terms of [polarization of matter](https://en.wikipedia.org/wiki/Maxwell%27s_equations#Auxiliary_fields,_polarization_and_magnetization):